doubleKari/frontendmentor-01-nft-preview-card-component-main/README.md

 ## Acknowledgments

-Thanks to web developer on Twitter who share such wonderful resources and also to frontend mentor for providing such challenging exercise to improve ones styling skills.
+Thanks to all web developers on Twitter who share such wonderful resources and also to frontend mentor for providing such challenging exercise to improve ones styling skills.